landingbj/lagi/docs/annex_en.md

 ### Method 1: Directly Import the JAR Package

-You can directly use Lag[i] (联基) by importing its JAR package to transform a traditional business into a large model-based business.
+You can directly use LinkMind(联智) by importing its JAR package to transform a traditional business into a large model-based business.

-1. **Download the JAR package**: Download the Lag[i] (联基) JAR package ([Click to download](https://downloads.saasai.top/lagi/lagi-core-1.0.2-jar-with-dependencies.jar)).
+1. **Download the JAR package**: Download the LinkMind(联智) JAR package ([Click to download](https://downloads.saasai.top/lagi/lagi-core-1.0.2-jar-with-dependencies.jar)).

 2. **Import the JAR package**: Copy the downloaded JAR package to the `lib` directory of your project.